slaclab/kpix/software/kpixSw/Readme.txt

       Next compile the root package

-         csh> gmake
-         csh> setenv ROOTSYS /u1/local/root_5.20
+         csh> setenv ROOTSYS /u1/local/root_5.20 (change to the dir where you untarred root) csh> gmake

 Kpix Software Installation:

    Once the QT and ROOT packages are in place the Kpix Software can be installed.
-Once the tar file is extracted edit the following file found in the top level directory:

-      setup_env.csh
+You must setup the environment to match your current setup.
+   You will find a file called setup_env.csh.template in the bin subdirectory of the kpix release.
+Copy this file to setup_env.csh.

    In this file set the KPIX_SW variable to the location of the top level directory of the Kpix Software package.
+The default is to use a reletive path.

    Next set the QTDIR variable to the location in which the QT package was installed (/u1/local/qt_3.3.8/).